Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 ## Why I made this?
-I wanted a really minimal hands off approach to deploying GLUSTERFS and setting up docker swarm in an all-in-one script, idealy for a high availability, scalable docker environment with persistant storage accross ALL nodes.
+I wanted a really zero-touch approach to deploying GLUSTERFS and setting up docker swarm in an all-in-one script, idealy for a high availability, scalable docker environment with persistant storage accross ALL nodes.

 ## Features:
 - [X] 90% is remote code execution (SSH to the nodes)